 How Streamers Earn Through Sponsorships

-Streamers on all three platforms can potentially earn from sponsorships through third-party companies.
+Twitch streamers can potentially earn from sponsorships through third-party companies.
 While streaming platforms do not set these up, there are programs out there that can help.
 Two sites that match sponsors and streamers are PowerSpike and HelloGamers.
 You can also meet with agents at conventions or network with them through their companies.

 Logo Sponsors Who Support Live-Streamers